brunoasm/TaxReformer/README.md

 Additionally, you need to download [GNparser](https://gitlab.com/gogna/gnparser).
 TaxReformer is compatible with GNparser v.
 0.8.0.

-In case GNparser is not on your $PATH, you need to provide its location (see usage below).
+In case GNparser is not installed in a folder in your `$PATH`, you need to provide its location (see usage below).

 ## Input